Malcolm

 How does Malcolm contrast with Macbeth in terms of leadership?

-At the level of authority's source, Macbeth's kingship rests on the violence by which he acquired it.
-Malcolm's rests on the legitimate succession Duncan named in A1S4 ("We will establish our estate upon / Our eldest, Malcolm, whom we name hereafter / The Prince of Cumberland").
+The contrast works at every level of the play’s political architecture.
+At the level of authority’s source, Macbeth’s kingship rests on the violence by which he acquired it; Malcolm’s rests on the legitimate succession Duncan named in A1S4 ("We will establish our estate upon / Our eldest, Malcolm, whom we name hereafter / The Prince of Cumberland").

-At the level of dissent management, Macbeth murders Banquo for his suspicions, attempts to murder Fleance, slaughters Lady Macduff and her children, and by the late play has reduced his thanes to fearful silence.
+At the level of dissent management, Macbeth murders Banquo for his suspicions, attempts to murder Fleance, slaughters Lady Macduff and her children, and reduces his thanes to fearful silence.
 Malcolm tests Macduff with the elaborate A4S3 audition rather than acting on suspicion alone.
+At the level of supernatural intervention, Macbeth’s reliance on the prophecies of invulnerability ("none of woman born") produces catastrophic overconfidence, while Malcolm’s reliance on natural strategy – the Birnam Wood camouflage – defeats the prophecies’ apparent invulnerability through human ingenuity.

-At the level of foreign relations, Macbeth has no foreign allies and is, by A5S2, surrounded by Scottish lords who have defected to the English-backed army.
-Malcolm has secured the support of Edward the Confessor, has gathered Siward and his ten thousand English soldiers, and has welcomed the returning Scottish nobles.
+At the level of foreign relations, Macbeth has no allies and is, by A5S2, surrounded by Scottish lords who have defected to the English-backed army; Malcolm has secured Edward the Confessor, Siward and his ten thousand soldiers, and the returning Scottish nobles.
+At the level of reward and recognition, Macbeth’s rule works by fear, while Malcolm’s closing speech immediately rewards the surviving thanes by elevating them to the title of "earl" and inviting them to his coronation.

-The argument is one of Shakespeare's clearest pieces of writing on the difference between legitimate and illegitimate political authority.
-Macbeth's rule is sustained only by the violence that produced it, and it collapses the moment the violence becomes insufficient to maintain the silence on which it depends.
-Malcolm's authority works on a different foundation.
-It is sustained by the consensus of those who recognise his legitimate claim, by the alliance with foreign powers who recognise the moral standing his cause carries, and by the reciprocity between the king and the kingdom that Macbeth's rule had violated.
+The argument is one of Shakespeare’s clearest pieces of writing on the difference between legitimate and illegitimate authority.
+Macbeth’s rule is sustained only by the violence that produced it and collapses the moment that violence becomes insufficient to maintain the silence on which it depends.
+Malcolm’s authority works on a different foundation – the consensus of those who recognise his legitimate claim, the alliance with foreign powers, and the reciprocity between king and kingdom that Macbeth’s rule had violated.
+It is the kind of analysis of legitimate kingship that James I, on whose throne the play was performed, would have read as both flattery and political theory.

-At the level of military strategy, the order is conventional camouflage.
-By approaching Dunsinane behind moving foliage, the English-Scottish army can disguise its true numbers and prevent Macbeth's scouts from accurately reporting on the force assembling against him.
+The A5S4 order works at two levels.
+At the level of military strategy, it is conventional camouflage: by approaching Dunsinane behind moving foliage, the English-Scottish army disguises its true numbers and prevents Macbeth’s scouts from reporting accurately on the force assembling against him.
+At the level of prophecy fulfilment, it is the mechanism by which the third of the Witches’ apparitions in A4S1 is converted from an impossibility into accomplished fact:

 Macbeth shall never vanquished be until